 Benny Kauff, after appearing in 55 games this season, is traded by the Giants with cash to the Toronto Maple Leafs of the International League for Vern Spencer.
 In December, the New York outfielder had been implicated in a car theft ring, and although acquitted of the charges, he will still be banished from baseball for life by Commissioner Kenesaw Mountain Landis.

 Lefty O'Doul, who will become an outstanding major league hitter later in his career, gives up 13 runs in the sixth inning as the Indians rout the Red Sox, 27-3.
-He will finish his 11-year stint in the majors with a lifetime batting average of .349.
+The San Francisco native will finish his 11-year stint in the majors with a lifetime batting average of .349.

 The Senior Circuit wins its first All-Star game, edging the American League at Braves Field in Boston, 4-3.
 The Junior Circuit had taken the first three contests of the Mid-Summer Classic.